hashgraph/hedera-json-rpc-relay/docs/design/hbar-limiter.md

 The relay will read the pre-configured spending plans from a JSON file.
 This file should be placed in the root directory of the relay.

-The default filename for the configuration file is `spendingPlansConfig.json`, but it could also be specified by the environment variable `HBAR_SPENDING_PLANS_CONFIG_FILE`.
+The default filename for the configuration file is `spendingPlansConfig.json`, but it could also be specified by the environment variable `HBAR_SPENDING_PLANS_CONFIG`.
-- `HBAR_SPENDING_PLANS_CONFIG_FILE`: The name of the file containing the pre-configured spending plans for supported projects and partners.
+- `HBAR_SPENDING_PLANS_CONFIG`: The name of the file or environment variable containing the pre-configured spending plans for supported projects and partners.

 #### The JSON file should have the following structure:
 ```json